privateprep/coding-space-website/src/pages/programs/summer-camps.md

         list:
           - title: Expert Instructors in a 4:1 Ratio
             content: "  "
-          - title: Personalized Curriculum That Challenges Each Camper at Their Individual Level
+          - title: Personalized Coding Curriculum That Challenges Each Camper at Their Individual Level
             content: "  "
           - title: Exciting Field Trips to Tech Companies Like Microsoft & Samsung
             content: "  "
           - title: Screen Break Activities & Outdoor Games in the Park
             content: "  "
-          - title: Introduction to Robotics, Circuitry, and more
+          - title: Introduction to Robotics, Circuitry, 3D Modeling, and More
             content: "  "
     rightComponent:
       - type: boxWithLogo